PritiPatankar/Sundown-Studio-Website-Responsive-Clone-/README.md

 CSS: Styling and layout to achieve a visually appealing design and responsiveness.
 JavaScript: Adding interactivity and dynamic features to the website.

-How to Use:
-Clone the repository: git clone https://github.com/PritiPatankar/Sundown-Studio-Website-Responsive-Clone.git Open index.html in your preferred web browser.

 Link to the original website: https://www.sundown-studio.com